Skip to main content

 1. In the left main menu, select App Deployments.

-2. Confirm that the App Deployment appears with status Provisioning.
+2. Confirm that the App Deployment appears with the status Provisioning.

-3. Confirm that the status changes to Running.
+3. Confirm that the App Deployment status changes to Running.
 If you created a new Compute Pool, provisioning includes both the Compute Pool and the application deployment, which may take 10-15 minutes.

 4. If the status remains Provisioning or changes to Failed, select the App Deployment and review its events for errors.